dolphindb/jdbc/README.md

 #  DolphinDB JDBC

-DolphinDB provides an implementation of the JDBC interface, allowing client programs that support the JDBC interface to directly access DolphinDB, or provide a standard data access interface for DolphinDB-based program development.
+DolphinDB provides an implementation of the JDBC interface, allowing client programs that support the JDBC interface to directly access DolphinDB.

 DolphinDB's JDBC interface is based on the `DolphinDB Java Api` implementation, so the JDBC package has a built-in DolphinDB Java Api package.

 The JDBC interface mainly provides two interfaces, direct execution and pre-compilation, through the two objects `JDBCStatement` and `JDBCPrepareStatement`, respectively.

-Here are a few sample programs to show how to use these two objects.
+Here are a few sample programs to show how to use these two methods.

 ### 1. Add, delete, and update an in-memory table